Mu2e/Offline/TrackerAlignment/README.md

 For the cosmic track time fit, there is a numerical differentiation utility to calculate these quantities.
 There is also a python utility that constructs the algebraic form of the derivatives.
 Once calculated, the utility will generate a C++ header and source file (AlignmentDerivatives.hh/AlignmentDerivatives.cc).
 This is included and implemented in the `AlignmentUtilities` namespace to provide the required non-zero derivatives given a cosmic track hit for 3 translation and 3 rotational degrees of freedom for Planes, and Panels.

-Simply run the `generate_derivatives.py` script to regenerate these files for the currently sourced Mu2e Offline release, if needed.
+Run the `generate_derivatives.py` script to regenerate these files for the currently sourced Mu2e Offline release, if needed.

-Please note: The algebraic derivatives are *not working* in this version.
-The time offset term still needs to be added to the residual expression.
+Please note: The algebraic derivatives are *not used* at the moment.
+Ideally (whether or not this implementation is used), analytical forms of the partial derivatives will be used in the alignment.